Life Under Lockdown

 I am in process of exploring various facets of life under lockdown.
 This includes consideration of how citizens are not merely passive recipients of lockdown measures but may take an active role in constituting states of emergency (see my article, "Rethinking States of Emergency” in Social Anthropology/Anthropologie Sociale.)

 I have also written about how lockdown reveals the centrality of movement in our lives and the importance for anthropology in examining movement more broadly, and explored how affective communication changes during lockdown.

-In collaboration with Sharyn Graham Davies, I have been thinking through the implications of NZ’s “bubble” policies, in particular the dangers of assuming that the members of a single residence compose a single household, and are most often members of the same family – for more details, see our article in The Spinoff, as well as our upcoming chapter in Covid-19: Global Pandemic, Societal Responses, Ideological Solutions (edited by M. Ryan).
+In collaboration with Sharyn Graham Davies, I have been thinking through the implications of NZ’s “bubble” policies, in particular the dangers of assuming that the members of a single residence compose a single household, and are most often members of the same family – for more details, see our article in The Spinoff, as well as our 2021 chapter in Covid-19: Global Pandemic, Societal Responses, Ideological Solutions (edited by M. Ryan).

 Focusing more globally, I have explored how Czechs managed to engage in mandatory wearing of face masks when there weren’t enough face masks to go around and the meanings of citizens' involvements in "pandemic policing."

 2021.
 Trnka et al. “Negotiating Risk and Responsibility: Affect and Ethical Reasoning in New Zealanders’ Lived Experiences of Lockdown.”
 Journal of the Royal Society of New Zealand.
 COVID-19 supplement

 2020.
 Long, N., et al. “Living in Bubbles during the Coronavirus Pandemic: Insights from New Zealand.”
 “Living in Bubbles during the Coronavirus Pandemic: Insights from New Zealand.”
 Rapid Research Report, London School of Economics.
 May 14.